 Photograph copyright: Merrill A. Peterson

-Capsula subflava is a sexually dimorphic medium-sized wetland moth (FW length 15–18 mm in males; 16–20 mm in females) with dark orange-brown males and straw-colored females with the forewing lines represented by gray spots on the veins that flies in wetlands east of the Cascade Mountains during the late summer and fall.
-The forewings of males are dark orange-brown and those of females are straw with a slight orange tint.
+Capsula subflava is a sexually dimorphic, medium-sized, wetland moth (FW length 15–18 mm in males; 16–20 mm in females) that flies in wetlands east of the Cascade Mountains during the late summer and fall.
+It has dark, orange-brown males and straw-colored females with a slight orange tint.
+In both, the forewing lines are represented by gray spots on the veins.
 Gray suffusion is present along the veins, darkest along the posterior cubital vein to the end of the cell followed by near the outer margin.
 The terminal area is slightly darker than the rest of the wing, and there is a variable light suffusion of darker brown scales, especially in the median area.
 The lines are reduced to black spots on the veins except on the costa, three spots for the antemedial line and a smooth arc of spots for the postmedial line.
 The orbicular and reniform spots lack outlines and appear as areas of light ground color in specimens with adjacent darker suffusion.
 There is a gray spot in the posterior reniform spot, most evident in females.
 The hindwing is light ochre, darker with slight orange cast in males, with dark veins and terminal line in some males.
 The head and thorax match the forewings in both sexes.
 The abdomen is relatively long for the size of the wings.
 The male antenna is bead-like.

 Both males and females of this species can be identified by their yellow-orange wings with the lines reduced to spots on the veins.
 Worn females can resemble Capsula oblonga, a slightly larger light tan species with which it flies.
 This species has a terminal line consisting of small black spots on the terminal line that are evident even in worn specimens.
 These spots are lacking in C. subflava.
 Very dark Capsula populations from southeastern Oregon are dark brown with darker hindwings than other populations from the Northwest.
 We assign these to Capsula alameda, although the relationship of this taxon and C. subflava is unclear.
 They might eventually be shown to be conspecific, possibly subspecies.